KnowOneActual/beaubremer-blog/posts/Essential_Git part_2.md

 Bash command

-git revert
+'git revert'

 Replace with the actual hash.

-What happens next?
+- What happens next?

 Git will attempt to reverse the changes introduced by that commit.
 If the revert is straightforward (no conflicts), Git will automatically prepare a new commit for you.

-Step 3: Handle the Commit Message
+- Step 3: Handle the Commit Message

 When git revert prepares a new commit, it will automatically open your default Git editor (like Vim or Nano in the terminal, or potentially VS Code if configured) with a pre-filled commit message.
 This message typically starts with "Revert" and includes information about the commit you're undoing.